mendix/docs/content/appstore/connectors/opc-ua.md

 ![Parameters for the browse action](attachments/opc-ua/browse-action.png)

-* Opc ua server cfg – an object of entity type OpcUaServerCfg containing the configuration of the server to which the request is made
+* Opc UA server cfg – an object of entity type OpcUaServerCfg containing the configuration of the server to which the request is made
 * NodeId – The NodeId from where you want to browse to it's children.
 When requesting the 'Is Root'=true leave this value empty.
 Expects the full Node Id as referenced by the OPC UA server.
 This is generally a combination of the namespace URI and Identifier but can have different variations.
 You can find this in most OPC UA Clients (including the Unified Automation client) and the Browse function returns this same value for each node.
 Example: "ns=4;id=3"
-* Is root – is UAed by the tree widget in the example implementation module — if you are not UAing the tree widget you, the value here is not important
+* Is root – is used by the tree widget in the example implementation module — if you are not using the tree widget you, the value here is not important
 * Return Variable – The output of this action is the JSON string with all information about the requested nodes.
 This string can be parsed with the Import Mapping activity.